Benson0704/DRM/README.md

 # DRM
+Repo for
-Repo for From &lt;Answer> to &lt;Think>: Multidimensional Supervision of Reasoning Process for LLM Optimization
+> From \<Answer\> to \<Think\>: Multidimensional Supervision of Reasoning Process for LLM Optimization

+This project is currently undergoing a security review.